mendaomn/master-thesis/src/ch1/ch1.md

 ## The first mock-up

-After all agreeing on the screens, I started to mock up in HTML a static version of the overview page, so that it can be seen how it looks like in the browser.
+After agreeing on the screens, I started to mock up in HTML a static version of the overview page, so that it can be seen how it looks like in the browser.
 Moreover, it allows the Team Leader and me to start thinking of the theming of the application, phase which usually gets skipped in the sketching process.
 My first day of mocking up saw me transforming this sketch

 ![Sketch, Overview][sketch_overview]